observ-vol-mgt/observ-vol-mgt/contrib/end2end/README.md

 curl 'http://localhost:19090/api/v1/query_range?query=go_memstats_frees_total&start=1711895548&end=1711899548&step=560s' | jq
 ```

-## use case (2): oTel collector at the edges and prometheus at the hub
+## Use case (2): oTel collector at the edges and prometheus at the hub
 To manually start e2e containers, use  `make up-otel-prom`
 To shut down the containers, use: `make down-otel-prom`

 The setup automatically starts the following containers: